 Square’s a great choice if you’re looking to get your online business up and running as quickly as possible, especially as it’s partnered with website builders like Wix and Weebly for ease of use.
 It’s cheaper than Paypal if you’re a small business (not the cheapest, admittedly), but it also offers a tonne of free features which you’ll want to take into account before you opt for any of its rivals.
 If you also accept a low volume of face-to-face payments, the low transaction fee could make all the difference.

-Square offers a simple flat fee for both its card and card-not-present transactions:
+Square offers a simple flat fee for both its card and card-not-present transactions.
+However for online transactions, their fees are:

 - No commitment to long-term contracts